swgriffith/terraform-kubernetes-anyscale-foundation-modules/examples/aws/eks-existing/README.md

 Steps for deploying Anyscale resources via Terraform:

-* Review variables.tf and (optionally) create a `local.tfvars` file to override any of the defaults.
+* Review variables.tf and (optionally) create a `terraform.tfvars` file to override any of the defaults.
 * Apply the terraform

 ```shell